Why is this chapter on half-life being presented?

 Values for individual half-lives can be found in the literature.
-This includes health physics textbooks and the Chart of the Nuclides, a copy of which appears in the “Links” section of the Plexus-IEM web page, under the category entitled “Gadgets and Tools”.
-In addition, the “Tool Box” section of the Plexus-IEM web page contains a listing of half-lives for commonly-encountered radionuclides, in order by element name.
+This includes health physics textbooks and the Chart of the Nuclides, a copy of which appears in the “Links” section of the Plexus-NSD web page, under the category entitled “Gadgets and Tools”.
+In addition, the “Tool Box” section of the Plexus-NSD web page contains a listing of half-lives for commonly-encountered radionuclides, in order by element name.

 What is meant by the term specific activity?

 The term “specific activity” refers to the activity of a particular radioactive element (i.e., the number of decays per time) divided by the mass of material in which it exists.
 Put another way, the specific activity defines the relationship between the activity and the mass of material.
 Units for specific activity include the curie per gram (Ci/g) and the becquerel per kilogram (Bq/kg), etc.

 Half-life has a profound effect on the specific activity.
 The shorter the half-life, the higher the specific activity.
 As a short-lived radionuclide undergoes the process of radioactive decay, atoms of the radionuclide in question emit radioactivity (alpha particles, beta particles, etc.) frequently as they decay.
 The higher this rate of decay (activity) while maintaining a (nearly) constant mass, the higher the specific activity.
 On the other hand, atoms of a long-lived radionuclide (one with a long half-life) do not decay nearly as frequently.
 Therefore, a lower rate of decay within a specified mass of material results in a lower specific activity.